 Point Wise Matching

-Now that we have a potentially larger set of descriptors, we can compare it to the descriptors of another image even if they are depicted with different illumination, slightly distorted or with a different perspective.
-For reasons why this works, refer to (MATCHING).
-Figure 10versionThe same process is repeated for the image we are comparing it to, the image below depicts the image sample we used in this example against a distorted version of that same image
+This final set of descriptors can now be compared to the descriptors of another image even if they are depicted with different illumination, slightly distorted or with a different perspective.

+This comparison is effective/valid as discussed in the section under Matching above.

+Point Wise Matching

+Descriptors for a distorted version of the finger print can be then generated and the two sets of descriptors compared.
+Figure 10 illustrates this comparison between a fingerprint and its distorted version.